GraceBeyoko/Hwk_5/README.md

 ### Smart Contracts

-1. **Curator NFT**: A non-transferable soulbound ERC721 token for members
+1. **GovernanceToken**: An ERC20 token contract allowing delegation, voting, and rage quitting.
+Users can delegate their voting power, vote on proposals, and rage quit to burn their tokens and reset their status.

-2. **Governance Contract**: Manages proposals and voting
+2. **Governance Contract**: Manages the creation of proposals and voting logic.
+Tracks proposals and their execution status based on community votes.

-3. **Gallery Contract**: Records and displays featured artworks

-4. **MultiSig Execution Mechanism**: Ensures safe execution of on-chain proposals

 ## Requirements to Run Locally (NOT SURE ABOUT THIS PART YET)